martinpeck/gh-issue-label-generator/README.md

 This python script will generate the standard set of labels that we use in all of our GitHub issues databases.

-The definition of the lables you want to create is defined in definitions.json.
+The definition of the lables you want to create is set within `definitions.json`.
 The script expects all existing labels to have already been deleted.
 Errors will be generated if the label it's trying to create already exists.
+The script will carry on, but it won't overwrite/modify the existing label.

 ## Usage ##

 - set up a virtual environment (because I said so)
 - install the requirements with `pip install -r requirements.txt`
-- make sure that ALL of the existing labels in the repository are deleted.
+- make sure that ALL of the existing labels in the repository are deleted (or, be prepared to put up with some errors)
-- run gen-labels.py in the following manner...
+- run `gen-labels.py` in the following manner...

 ```
 python gen-labels.py -u USERNAME -p PASSWORD -o REPOSITORY-OWNER -r REPOSITORY